hhariri/hhariri.github.io/_posts/2017-04-09-kotlin-on-raspberry-pi.md

 <br/>

-My device is the Raspberry Pi 2, running the [NOOBS](https://www.raspberrypi.org/downloads/noobs/).
+My device is the Raspberry Pi 2, running [NOOBS](https://www.raspberrypi.org/downloads/noobs/).
 No other updates or software installed.

 ## Setting up the compiler